blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

 This section describes some advanced configuration settings for the Alert server.

 ### Changing Server Port
-If Alert should not be running on it's default port of 8443, then this section describes what you have to change in order to use a different port.
+If Alert should not be running on its default port of 8443, then this section describes what must be changed in order to use a different port.

-For this advanced setting since there are more than just environment variables that need to be set this should be performed by editing the ```docker-compose.local-overrides.yml``` file.
+For this advanced setting, since there are more than just environment variables that need to be set, edit the ```docker-compose.local-overrides.yml``` file.

 - Overrides File Changes
     - Define the new ports for the alert service.
 Add 'ports' to the service description.